Annual Reporting of Academic Programmes

 - a plan for improvements with measurable objectives and targets in light of the findings of the earlier sections (this is then followed up in next year’s report);

-- comments and recommendations from the Faculty Board; and
+- comments and recommendations from the Faculty/School Board; and

 - response of the programme to the comments and recommendations from the Faculty Board.

-The Faculty Boards will discuss the individual QA Reports received and consider the Comprehensive Report on Ug and TPg programmes prepared by the Dean/Director of AVA for scrutiny of the QAC.
-Consistent with this, the QA Reports and the Dean's Three-year Rolling Plans of RPg programmes will be submitted to RPSC and RC for scrutiny.
+The Faculty Boards will discuss the individual QA Reports received and consider the Comprehensive Report on Ug and TPg programmes (Comprehensive Report Rubrics and Comprehensive Report Template) prepared by the Dean for scrutiny of the QAC.

-The QAC will then review and discuss the Comprehensive Report and makes comments and recommendations for programme enhancement.
-Likewise, RPSC and RC will deliberate on the QA Reports and the Dean's Three-year Rolling Plans of RPg programmes and make recommendations accordingly.
-The QAC and RPSC (via RC) will prepare and submit to the Senate their respective Summary Reports on the Annual Programme QA Reports and provide inputs for ongoing improvement and monitoring purposes.
+The QAC will then review and discuss the Comprehensive Reports received from Faculties/Schools, and makes comments and recommendations for programme enhancement.
+The QAC will prepare and submit to the Senate its Summary Reports on the Annual Programme QA Reports and provide inputs for on-going improvement and monitoring purposes.

-All SDPUs are required to submit their Annual Reports to the Quality Assurance Sub-Committee on Sub-degree Programmes (QF Level 4) (QASC (QF Level 4)) and QASC (QF Levels 1-3) in September/October each year to report on the major decisions and quality assurance issues of their Sub-degree (SD) Programmes in the past academic year and their strategic plans for programme development.
+All SDPUs are required to submit their Annual Reports (Template) to the Quality Assurance Sub-committee on Sub-degree Programmes (QF Level 4) (QASC (QF Level 4)) and QASC (QF Levels 1-3) in September/October each year to report on the major decisions and quality assurance issues of their Sub-degree (SD) programmes in the past academic year, their strategic plans for programme development and achievements of Key Performance Indicators (KPIs).

-Departments/Programme Teams are required to update their Programme Documents (PDocs) (undergraduate (Ug) and sub-degree (SD) / taught postgraduate (TPg) /research postgraduate (RPg)) on an annual basis to incorporate all curricular revisions and changes to the course syllabi for implementation in the ensuing academic year.
-The updated PDocs should be submitted to the Academic Registry (AR) (Ug & SD) / Graduate School (GS) (TPg & RPg) via the Faculty Dean's Office.
+Departments/Programme Teams are required to update their Programme Documents (PDocs) (and the associated Course Outlines via the online system) on an annual basis to incorporate all curricular revisions and changes to the course syllabi for implementation in the ensuing academic year.
+The updated PDocs should be submitted to Academic Registry (AR) (for Undergraduate & Sub-degree programmes) and Graduate School (GS) (for Taught Postgraduate Programmes) via the Faculty Dean's Office.
+Please refer to the table below for details.

-The annual practice of updating PDocs is recognized as part of the quality assurance (QA) process for the University to monitor programme implementation and management at Faculty and Department/Programme levels.
-The PDocs collected would serve as University’s central records of the academic programmes, which would also be used for answering external enquiries about our academic programmes and the related QA arrangements.
+The annual updating PDocs is recognized as part of the Quality Assurance (QA) process for the University to monitor programme implementation and management at Faculty and Department/Programme levels.
+The PDocs collected would serve as central records of the academic programmes offered by the University, which would also be used for answering external enquiries about our academic programmes and the related QA arrangements.

-To ensure the quality delivery of SF programmes, the planned intake numbers of SF programmes are reported to the Quality Assurance Committee (QAC) for information and advice on an annual basis.
+The planned intake numbers of SF programmes are reported to the Quality Assurance Committee (QAC) for information and advice on an annual basis.
 The admission exercise will commence upon the confirmation of the QAC to the planned intake numbers.
-For cases of adjusted intake quotas, justifications/rationale have to be provided for QAC’s consideration and advice.
-While the QAC may consider small adjustments of admission quotas to ascertain academic quality, the approval to substantial increase of intake numbers shall rest with the Academic Development Committee (ADC) which would deliberate on such proposed increase from a resource perspective.
+For cases of increased intake quotas, justifications/rationale have to be provided for QAC’s consideration and advice.
+While the QAC may consider small adjustments to admission quotas to ascertain academic quality, the approval to substantial increase of intake numbers shall rest with the ADC which will deliberate such proposals from a strategic and resource perspective.

-* “Faculty/Faculties” is a generic and collective term referring to Faculties, Schools and the Academy of Visual Arts (AVA) of HKBU.
+* “Faculty/Faculties” is a generic and collective term referring to Faculties/Schools of HKBU.